 - Cognitive behavioral therapy (CBT): CBT for social anxiety helps a person develop skills they can use to decrease negative feelings they have about themselves in social settings, particularly when interacting with other people.

-- Exposure and response prevention therapy (ERP): ERP functions on the premise that the more a person engages in social situations that make them anxious, the easier it will become for them to manage their fears.
+- Exposure therapy: Exposure therapy for social anxiety functions on the premise that the more a person engages in social situations that make them anxious, the easier it will become for them to manage their fears.

 - Medications: Medications for social anxiety are available to help lessen symptoms, but are not considered a frontline treatment option.